gregbg218/DSA/SLIDING_WINDOW/Permutation in a String.md

-Basically we need to find if the permutation exists as a single continuous substring
+Basically we need to find if the permutation exists as a single continuous substring(not with gaps of other letters in between)

 Let's go through the code step by step: